broadinstitute/cromwell/docs/Modes.md

-Cromwell provides two ways to run workflows.

 ## Run

-Run mode will run a single workflow, and exit when the workflow completes (successfully or not).
+Run mode will run a single workflow from the command line, and exit when the workflow completes (successfully or not).
 The exit code of the run command will be `0` if the workflow succeeds or is aborted, `1` if it fails.

 Sending a `SIGINT` signal (via `CTRL-C` for example) will by default abort all running jobs and then exit.
-This behavior can be configured, and is explained in more details in the [Abort](Configuring#Abort) section of the configuration.
+This behavior can be configured, and is explained in more details in the [Abort](Configuring##Abort) section of the configuration.

+Run mode is a good way to get started with Cromwell and experiment quickly.
+For more advanced use cases involving large workflows or multi-tenancy for example, Server mode is recommended.
+It also offers a larger set of features through its endpoints that are not available in run mode.

+## Server

+Server mode will start Cromwell as a web server that exposes REST endpoints.

+A description of those endpoints can be found in the [API Section](api/RESTAPI).
+Information on how to configure the server can be found in the [TODO - Configuration Section](???).

+Follow the [TODO -Server Tutorial](???) to get your Cromwell server up and running in a few steps !